khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 Success indicates content that is valid.
 For example, a URL that is formatted correctly or has been successfully pinged.

-The success message is placed directly below the input field that is in a success state.
+The success message is placed directly below the input field that has a success state.
 If there is help text below the input field, the success message pushes it further down.

 Todo: Add live component block with code example (success)